How to Unlock a Found iPhone OR Return, Activate and Sell It Legally

 How to Unlock a Lost iPhone You Found

-If you get an iPhone from a seller and it’s flagged, try contacting them first to see if they are willing to take steps to unlock it.
+If you get an iPhone from a seller and it’s flagged with an Activation lock (e.g. stolen iPhones), try contacting them first to see if they are willing to take steps to unlock the device.
 If you can’t reach the owner or they aren’t willing to help, you do have some options.
 Activating a stolen iPhone can be a bit challenging, but it isn’t impossible.

 Note that the options below involve the use of 3rd party software and should only be used as a last resort.
 We don’t endorse any of these programs.
 They are simply are listing options suggested by iMyFone.

 iBypasser allows you to bypass Apple’s activation lock, activate a stolen iPhone, and sign in with a new account.